Bavy89/Holidaze/README.md

   - Manage customer bookings.

 This project leverages technologies such as HTML, CSS, JavaScript, React, and API handling to deliver a seamless user experience.

 ---

+## Live Website

+You can visit the live website here: [Holidaze Live Site](https://holidazebaveado.netlify.app/)

+---

+## Project Management

+The KanBan board for this project can be found here: [Holidaze KanBan Board](https://github.com/users/Bavy89/projects/1)

+---